 Even if you weren’t born with Julia Child’s kitchen instincts, cooking at home can be easy as cake — well, you know what I mean.

 That’s why today I’m sharing six of my all-time favorite cooking techniques.
-These cooking methods help you save time in the kitchen, but also help retain nutrients in foods, while enhancing their flavors, so you get the most out of your meal.
+These cooking methods help you save time in the kitchen, but also help retain nutrients in foods while enhancing their flavors, helping you get the most out of your meal.

-Steaming is one of the healthiest ways to cook food because you don’t use any fat or oils, and it retains the nutrients in vegetables better than stir-frying or sautéing can.
+Steaming is one of the healthiest food preparation methods because you don’t use any fat or oils, and it retains the nutrients in vegetables better than stir-frying or sautéing can.
 This 2000 study in the Journal of Agriculture and Food Chemistry shows that steaming carrots can help enhance their beta-carotene content.
-Research also suggests that steaming retains the most glucosinolates, the compounds in leafy greens like kale, Brussels sprouts, and broccoli, that can help prevent disease and cancer.
+(3) Research also suggests that steaming retains the most glucosinolates, the compounds in leafy greens like kale, Brussels sprouts, and broccoli, that can help prevent disease and cancer.
+(4)

-How to do it: Boil a pot of water and place a steam basket over the pot with the food you’d like to cook and cover it with the top.
+How to do it: Boil a pot of water, place a steam basket over the pot with the food you’d like to cook and cover it with the top.
 Steam for the recommended number of minutes, or until the vegetables become tender.
-Cook up my Hygge Macrobiotic Bowl, which is packed with a ton of steamed veggies and gut-boosting fermented foods.
+Try cooking up my Hygge Macrobiotic Bowl, which is packed with a ton of steamed veggies and gut-boosting fermented foods.

 How to do it: Just heat a little bit of extra-virgin olive oil in a pan; it doesn’t necessarily need to be a wok.
-And then, add the food you’d like stir-fry to the pan and let the food sear until it tenderizes, stirring every 30-6o seconds.
-Season them with your choice of spices and herbs or a homemade sauce.
-Try my 10-Minute Peanut Stir-Fry for a super quick meal on busy weeks.
+Then, add the food you’d like stir-fry to the pan and let the food sear until it tenderizes, stirring every 30-6o seconds.
+Season food with your choice of spices and herbs or a homemade sauce.
+Try my 10-Minute Peanut Stir-Fry for a super quick meal on busy weekdays.

 How to do it: In a mixing bowl, combine the veggies you’d like to roast with a tablespoon of extra-virgin olive oil and your choice of seasonings.
 Stir until the ingredients are well-combined and the vegetables are coated with the oil and spices.
 Line a baking sheet with foil and lightly grease it.
-Then, spread the vegetable mixture evenly on the sheet pan and pop them in the oven for about 45 minutes, or until they’re lightly browned and crisp on the edges, at 350°F. Check out this Balsamic Brussels Sprouts and Red Grapes recipe!
+Then spread the vegetable mixture evenly on the sheet pan and pop them in the oven at 350°F for about 45 minutes, or until they’re lightly browned and crisp on the edges.
+Check out this Balsamic Brussels Sprouts and Red Grapes recipe!

 How to do it: To perfectly poach an egg, fill a saucepan 2/3 full with water, a vegetable broth or whatever liquid you’re using.
 Bring the water to a boil, and then take it down to a low simmer.
 You’ll see small bubbles come up to the surface and along the sides.
 Crack an egg into a ramekin or small cup.
 Carefully drop the egg into the water and gently stir the water with a spatula to ensure the egg doesn’t stick to the pan.
 You can also add a dash of vinegar to the water so the egg whites stay in a more compact shape.
 Allow the egg to poach for three to four minutes before removing it with a slotted spoon.
 Take a crack at my Poached Egg Plate With Castelvetrano Olive Butter recipe.

-It doesn’t need to be warm out for you to enjoy the benefits of grilling; you can purchase a cast-iron grill pan so you can do it over a stovetop.
-The broiler in your oven is also a great way to grill at home: Just prepare your food on a broiler pan and set it on your oven rack between four and eight inches from the heat.
+Although it may be one of the most popular types of cooking methods in the summer, it doesn’t need to be warm out for you to enjoy the benefits of grilling.
+In fact, you can purchase a cast-iron grill pan and grill your favorite veggies over a stovetop as well.
+The broiler in your oven is also a great way to grill at home; Just prepare your food on a broiler pan and set it on your oven rack between four and eight inches from the heat.
 Grilling helps remove excess fat from meat and gives vegetables and fruits a slightly smoky flavor.

 How to do it: Trim the fat off of meat and wash veggies.
-Make sure they’re thoroughly dried before lightly brushing them with some extra-virgin olive oil and adding some seasoning.
+Make sure they’re thoroughly dried before lightly brushing them with some extra-virgin olive oil and adding a bit of seasoning.
 Place the grill pan on the stovetop at high heat until the pan is warmed up, then lower the heat to medium-low for three to four minutes.
-Then, flip the food on the pan to avoid drying them out, and cook for another three to four minutes.
+Finally, flip the food on the pan to avoid drying them out, and cook for another three to four minutes.
 Prepare these Simple Grilled Vegetable Skewers for an easy grilled side.